 How to Teach Your Child Creativity

-- Provide your child with an array of items with which to create, such as arts and crafts, colored paper, glitter, crayons, paints, pom-poms, clay, markers, stickers, and popsicle sticks.
-Help your child “create” things and praise her for being creative in the process.
+1. Provide your child with various items to create, such as arts and crafts, colored paper, glitter, crayons, paints, pom-poms, clay, markers, stickers, and popsicle sticks.
+Help your child “create” things and praise her for being creative.

-- Give your child experiences to practice creativity such as visiting parks, museums, art classes, and nature walks.
+2. Give your child experiences to practice creativity, such as visiting parks, museums, art classes, and nature walks.

-- Cook together.
+3. Cook together.
 Pull up a chair beside you in the kitchen and allow your child to invent food combinations.
 Give him some ingredients and let him come up with a snack to share.
-Try peanut butter, raisins, crackers, apple slices and marshmallows and see how creative he can be.
+Try peanut butter, raisins, crackers, apple slices, and marshmallows, and see how creative he can be.

-- Tell stories.
+4. Tell stories.
 While riding in the car or at bedtime, tell your child a story that you invent, then encourage her to tell you a story that she invents.
-Encourage her to create characters, a simple plot and an ending to the story.
+Encourage her to create characters, a simple plot, and an ending to the story.

-- Allow your child to re-write games by making his own rules.
+5. Allow your child to rewrite games by making his own rules.
 Encourage him to explain the new rules to you, then play the game together.
-Maybe Candyland is played backwards, or a card game is played by color instead of number.
+Maybe Candyland is played backward, or a card game is played by color instead of a number.

-Most importantly, don’t forget to read lots of books, and ask your child how they think the story will end before you get to the end of the book.
-Books encourage imagination and creativity and by asking your child to come up with the ending (or an alternate ending) you are encouraging even more creativity.
-This is a skill that will serve them well for the rest of their lives!
+Most importantly, don’t forget to read lots of books and ask your child how they think the story will end before you get to the end of the book.
+Books encourage imagination and creativity, and by asking your child to come up with the ending (or an alternate ending), you encourage even more creativity.
+This skill will serve them well for the rest of their lives!